 In this article, we’ll talk about constipation, normal bowel movements, why kids get constipated and how to use food and other natural remedies to relieve it.

 Kate’s son used to “get sick” right after eating breakfast and just before he boarded the bus for school.
 Nary a morning passed that he didn’t complain of a tummy ache.

 Kate thought he was lactose intolerant since his tummy aches seemed to happen after he ate cereal with milk.
 Eventually, she took him to the doctor and an ultrasound was done.

 The verdict?
 He had chronic constipation.

-It turns out her son was withholding his bowel movements during the day at school.
+It turns out her son was trying NOT to go during the day at school.
 He wasn’t taking the time in the morning to go to the bathroom.